dnesting/dnesting/resume.md

 ## Who I Am

 I enjoy edge cases and thinking at scale.
-My interests range from hacking electronics to public policy.
+My interests range from hacking electronics to public policy to leadership.

 ## Qualifications

-- Can understand and troubleshoot complex information systems (Google, healthcare.gov), at all layers of the stack
+- Can lead teams of engineers
 - Can design, build, and support large-scale systems that are available, scalable, and secure against common threats.
-- Can lead teams of engineers
+- Can understand and troubleshoot complex information systems (Google, healthcare.gov), at all layers of the stack
 - Can write efficient and readable code (Go and Python are my go-tos, but also C++, Java, bash)

 ## Experience